G-Hermanson/Reply_shell_measurements_LL2017/README.md

 - Spreadsheet (in _".csv"_ format) conatining the dataset of Licthig & Lucas (2017) paper in addition to novel measurements

 - R scripts and phylogenetic tree file used to run the analyses

+- Supplementary Figure with data points labelled for each species (corresponding to Figure 1 in the main text)